 To begin with, what health conditions are relevant, and how did they behave?
 Here we have to mosaic different sources.
 For some conditions, palaeopathology gives us reliable information about prevalences and medical consequences; for others, we must rely upon historical information, comparisons with later periods, or modern comparisons.
 As we cannot model every possible cause of death, we work here with a list of about twenty conditions which are known to have affected medieval populations and which have life-changing effects, as well as a few which are of particular interest to historians and palaeopathologists.
 We do not include ailments which are known to have existed but remain medically unidentified (such as “sweating sickness”).
 We include a few non-medical conditions – warfare, famine and social inequality, as these contributed to poor health and mortality.

 Infectious diseases are a challenging category to model.
 As noted above, they were probably the most significant general cause of death, and any overview which omits them would be seriously distorted.
 At the same time, there is little solid information to work with.
 Few of them leave skeletal markers.
-Modern epidemiological statistics are strongly influenced by successful campaigns of prevention over the last two centuries which have eliminated or limited deadly scourges such as smallpox, measles, whooping cough, scarlet fever, cholera, and (for parts of the world) tuberculosis.
+Modern epidemiological statistics are strongly influenced by successful campaigns of prevention over the last two centuries which have eliminated or limited deadly scourges such as smallpox, measles, whooping cough, scarlet fever, cholera, and (for some parts of the world) tuberculosis.
 Before the 18th century, historical data is scanty and is limited by our ability to equate historical disease terms with modern pathogens.
 Here, we use London Bills of Mortality simply to gauge the relative significance of fuzzy, umbrella categories which group multiple pathogens with similar symptoms together.

 To apply the GBD methodology, for each condition, the key parameters are: